TL-Consulting-Lab/STAR-CICDdemo/docs/prompts.md

    /Create variables.tf and add the variables to variable.tf

 3. **Backend Configuration**
-   Write a script to deploy azure backend resources and set subscription = "5c995f79-6f18-411a-9f9c-b620cae67a7e" and location = "australiaeast"
+   Write a script to deploy azure backend resources and set subscription = "SubscriptionID" and location = "australiaeast"

 4. Run the backend script
    -> Set subscription =